smudge/decks/railsconf-2022/slides.md

 CLICK

-we made sure errors would show up in our bugtracker.
+we made sure errors would flow into our bugtracker.

-And both of these can feed into our teams' on call processes.
+And both of these things can then feed into our on call processes for all of our teams.
 -->

 ---